 - Is software available for my computer?

 Yes.
 Through Princeton’s site and volume licensing, many software packages are available at no charge to faculty, students and/or staff.
 Go to www.princeton.edu/software to view software that is available for download.
 Here, you’ll also find instructions for installing and using the software.
 For questions about software, email email@example.com.

-- I need access to online library resources to complete my coursework.
-How can I do this from off campus?
+- How do I access online library resources to complete my coursework?

 - What computational and data science resources are available for use in my research and where do I go for help with using them?